classilla/cryanc/README.md

   - Due to differences in the way BeOS treats standard input, reading proxy requests from the TTY doesn't currently work (it does from files).
   - Should work with `x86`; not tested with Dano, ZETA or BONE.
 These versions may not require these limitations.
 Submit your patch, you can help!
 (If you're using Haiku, you can just compile Cryanc normally.)

-- Classic MacOS (PowerPC; MPW `MrC`).
+- Classic MacOS (PowerPC; MPW `MrC` 4.1.0f1c1 or better).
 This generates an MPW tool version of `carl` that runs within the MPW Shell or ToolServer.
 MacOS being MacOS, it has its own weir-dass build instructions:
   - Install MPW and the [GUSI library distribution](https://sourceforge.net/projects/gusi/files/) if you haven't already, making sure you run the installation scripts or your setup won't have all the necessary headers.
 We use GUSI's latest version 2.2.3 but earlier versions may work.
 You also need to ensure that `${GUSI}` is set to your installation folder, which the installation should do for you (e.g., `Set -e "Macintosh HD:GUSI_223:"`).
   - UnStuff `carl_mpw.sit.hqx`; you should get a folder named `mpw`.
 Open the `Makefile` inside it (it should start the MPW Shell) and ensure your working directory is that `mpw` folder, not the `cryanc` folder it's within.
   - Press Command-B to build, and enter the target `carl`.
 The `Makefile` will fix up the type and creator of the source files and generate a tool `carl` in the same `mpw` folder.